How to sign in any Azure Active Directory (AD) user using the multi-tenant application pattern

 contoso.onmicrosoft.com, you can see this issuer value in the document.

 When a single tenant application validates a token, it checks the signature of the token against the signing keys from the metadata document.
-This allows it to make sure the issuer value in the token matches the one that was found in the metadata document.
+This test allows it to make sure the issuer value in the token matches the one that was found in the metadata document.

 Since the /common endpoint doesn’t correspond to a tenant and isn’t an issuer, when you examine the issuer value in the metadata for /common it has a templated URL instead of an actual value: